Pierre de Ronsard

+Pierre de Ronsard ([pjɛʁ də ʁɔ̃saʁ]; 11 September 1524 – 27 December 1585) was a French poet known in his generation as a "prince of poets".
+His works include Les Amours de Cassandre (1552), Les Hymnes (1555-1556), Les Discours (1562-1563), La Franciade (1572), and Sonnets pour Hélène (1578).

+Ronsard was born at Manoir de la Possonnière in the village of Couture-sur-Loir, Vendômois.
+His father served Francis I as maître d'hôtel du roi.
+Ronsard received an education at home before attending the College of Navarre in Paris at age nine.
+He later travelled extensively, including visits to Scotland, Flanders, and Holland.
+After a hearing impairment halted his diplomatic career, Ronsard dedicated himself to study at the Collège Coqueret.
+He later became the acknowledged leader of La Pléiade, a group of seven French Renaissance poets.

+His works were both admired and criticized throughout his life, and his reputation was established by critics such as Charles Augustin Sainte-Beuve.
+His poetry is characterized by its peculiar use of language and imagery, and a great variety of metre.

 Early life

 Pierre de Ronsard was born at the Manoir de la Possonnière, in the village of Couture-sur-Loir, Vendômois (in present-day Loir-et-Cher).
 Baudouin de Ronsard or Rossart was the founder of the French branch of the house, and made his mark in the early stages of the Hundred Years' War.
-The poet's father was Louis de Ronsard, and his mother was Jeanne de Chaudrier, of a family both noble and well connected.
+The poet's father was Louis de Ronsard, and his mother was Jeanne de Chaudrier, who came from a noble and well-connected family.
 Pierre was the youngest son.
-Louis de Ronsard was maître d'hôtel du roi to Francis I, whose captivity after Pavia had just been softened by treaty, and he had to quit his home shortly after Pierre's birth.
+Louis de Ronsard was maître d'hôtel du roi to Francis I, whose captivity after Pavia had just been ameliorated by treaty, and who had to leave home shortly after Pierre's birth.

 The future poet was educated at home in his earliest years and sent to the Collège de Navarre in Paris at the age of nine.
-When Madeleine of France was married to James V of Scotland, Ronsard was attached as a page in the Scottish court, where he was encouraged in the idea of making French vernacular translations of classical authors.
+When Madeleine of France married James V of Scotland, Ronsard became a page in the Scottish court, where he became inspired to render French vernacular translations of classical authors.
 A year after the death of the queen, he returned to France, travelling back through England.

-Further travel took him to Flanders, Holland, and again, for a short time, Scotland, on diplomatic missions under Claude d'Humières, seigneur de Lassigny, until he was attached as secretary to the suite of Lazare de Baïf, the father of his future colleague in the Pléiade and his companion on this occasion, Antoine de Baïf, at the diet of Speyer.
-Afterwards he was attached in the same way to the suite of the cardinal du Bellay-Langey, and his mythical quarrel with François Rabelais dates from this period.
+Further travel took him to Flanders, Holland, and again, for a short time, to Scotland, on diplomatic missions with Claude d'Humières, seigneur de Lassigny.
+He then became secretary to the suite of Lazare de Baïf, the father of his future colleague in the Pléiade and his companion on this occasion, Antoine de Baïf, at the diet of Speyer.
+Afterwards he joined the entourage of the cardinal du Bellay-Langey; his notorious quarrel with François Rabelais dates from this period.